Post Oak Mall: Beginnings

 In the early 1980s, the demand for shopping opportunities and other businesses was growing with the populations of the side-by-side cities of Bryan and College Station.
 The city and developer CBL & Associates Properties began making plans for the opening of a large regional mall in the area, with the first choice of location being in Bryan near the intersection of Earl Rudder Freeway (Texas State Highway 6) and Briarcrest Drive (FM 1179).
 However, the owner of the land refused to sell.
 With the city unable to procure the land, the mall project was shifted to College Station.
 Construction began on Post Oak Mall in the summer of 1979 at the intersection of Earl Rudder Freeway and Harvey Road.
 Developer CBL & Associates Properties hired Eugene "Buck" Schimpf to act as the project manager.
+Architectonics Inc. was hired to design the mall.
 More than 1,000 workers were employed to help construct the mall, with the project "monopolizing the local (construction) trade" at the time.

 Post Oak Mall opened its doors on February 17, 1982.
 Spanning 800000 sqft, the first phase of the mall contained approximately 80 stores, including four anchors: the area's first Foley's and Dillard's department stores; Sears, which relocated from its smaller Bryan location; and H. J. Wilson Co.
 In addition to the stores, the mall contained a three–screen Plitt-branded movie theater and a food court with fifteen small restaurants and a 300-person seating area.
 The mall walkways were decorated with a variety of small potted trees and plants in large atrium areas, with tiered glass ceilings above.
 A copper-piping fountain that emitted water in a "dandelion bubble" dominated one end of the building.
 Plans were already underway for a second phase of construction that would expand the mall to hold up to 130 stores and push it up to 1020000 sqft.